unobatbayar/Facemash/README.md

 ## Demo

 Main page!
-Each image has their current rank rating and will be updated depending on whether they have lost or not.
+Each girl/image has their current rank rating and will be updated depending on whether they have lost or not; Using elo rating algorithm.

 ![alt text](https://github.com/unobatbayar/facemash/blob/master/images/start.png)